Seeratul/SentimentAnalyzer/README.md

 # SentimentAnalyzer
-The public-facing version of a sentiment analysis tool build for my bachelor thesis
+The public-facing version of a sentiment analysis tool build for my bachelor thesis, it uses the analyzers from TextBlob, VADER and SiEBERT

 Data: